Monochromat1c/Simple-YouTube-Downloader/README.md

-# YouTube Downloader
+# Video Downloader

-This script allows you to download YouTube videos and audio.
+This script allows you to download videos and audios from websites.

 ## Dependencies